Graph-ICS/Graph-ICS/readme.md

 </center>

 - Open the download folder and start the just downloaded "opencv....exe".

 - Set the path where you want to extract the package.
 We recommend "D:\lib".

 - Extract the files.

 7.2.
 BUILDING OF OPENCV BINARIES WITH MSVC ON YOUR OWN:
 Follow the steps in section 6 and consider the following changes:

 - For 6.1 we recommend the target folder "D:\lib\opencv".

 - For 6.3 download OpenCC from https://opencv.org/releases.html, select "Sources" of the latest 3.x.x version.

 - Move the Zip file to the OpenCV folder.

 - Right-click on the Zip file and select unzip it here.
 The created subfolder is the source folder in 6.4.

 - For 6.4 omit unchecking the KWSTYLE component on the CMake Configuration.

-## 8. Set Environment Variables
+## 8. Configure the Project (Graph-ICS)

-Add the following paths to your system path.
-[Here](https://www.nextofwindows.com/how-to-addedit-environment-variables-in-windows-7) is how it works in general.

 8.1.
-Add Qt Creator, e.g. "C:\Qt\Tools\QtCreator\bin"
+Open Qt Creator and click "open project" on the "Welcome" tab.

 8.2.
-Add the Qt, e.g. C:\Qt\5.11.0\msvc2017_64\bin
+Select "CMakeLists.txt" in the project path.

 8.3.
-Add the OpenCV, e.g. D:\lib\opencv\build

-## 9. Configure the Project (Graph-ICS)

-9.1.
-Open Qt Creator and click "open project" on the "Welcome" tab.

-9.2.
-Select "CMakeLists.txt" in the project path.

-9.3.
 Of the shown project configurations select the kit you cloned in step 5.6 and click "Details".
 Then select "Default", "Debug" and "Release" and set a bin folder (output folder), e.g. "D:\Graph-ICS\bin":

 <center>
 	<img src="doc/Readme_Installation/Installation16.PNG" />
 </center>

-9.4.
+8.4.
 Click “configure project”

-9.4.
+8.4.
 Make sure that the path is set to the bin folder of the project.
 You may have to create the folder first.
 If the path looks like the path in the image, go to the tab "Edit", right click on the project folder and select "Run Cmake"

-9.5.
+8.5.
 (Optional)If you have another configuration and it fails, so make sure you delete the created CMakeCache.txt in the bin folder and the CMakeLists.txt.user on the source folder before you try it again.
 <center>
 	<img src="doc/Readme_Installation/Installation17.PNG" />
 </center>

-9.6.
+8.6.
 (This step can be optional if you add the opencv build directory to the environment path variables) If the CMake don’t find the ITK or OpenCv libraries automatically, then you will see the error on the common output tab below like on the following image, so you must set the paths manually using